Best Truck Tents

 Thankfully, most, if not all, construct the tent to be secured with material that will not cause chips, dents, or alter the paint of a truck in any way.
 Some will even build their straps with protectors on them for extra protection.
 For anyone who has secured a load in the bed of their truck before, such as furniture or wood, they know that it is harmless.
 You will know if there is a red flag for this if multiple people are complaining about the damage that the tent is causing.
 Otherwise, you should be in the all clear when it comes to vehicle protection.

 When it comes to being able to comfortably fit in your truck bed you need to confirm the height and size and make sure it fits you comfortably.
-How tall the tent stands can also come into play, but you are really not going to want people stacked on top of one another!
+How tall the tent stands can come into play, but you are really not going to want people stacked on top of one another!
 This is more if you wanted to stand up for any reason at all.
-However, as most, even with a full-sized truck bed, will ideally fit one to three people (with room for smaller children), shoot to use this if you only have a few people that need to sleep.
+However, like most, even with a full-sized truck bed, will ideally fit one to three people (with room for smaller children), shoot to use this if you only have a few people that need to sleep.
 Make sure you check the size of the truck tent before you decide which truck tent to purchase and that it is the right size for your family.

 However, be sure to exit and enter as little as possible.
 The fewer times you give the mosquitoes a chance to enter, the less that will sleep with you.
 For those keeping score at home, that would mean it does keep bugs out on its own.
 But, through unawareness, you can easily allow them access.